-6. How long will you hold my data?
+6. How long will you hold my Personal Data?

-Our servers are kept in the UK, however Dishoom uses service providers around the world.
-Consequently your personal data may be processed in countries outside Europe (the “EEA”) (i.e. all 27 EU Member States plus Iceland, Liechtenstein and Norway) including in countries where the local laws do not provide the same level of data protection as those in Europe.
-In particular, we have suppliers based in India and USA.
+7.1 Whilst our servers are kept in the UK, Dishoom uses service providers around the world.
+Consequently your Personal Data may be transferred, stored and/or processed in countries outside of the UK and Europe (the “EEA”).
+This may include countries where the local laws do not provide the same level of data protection as those in EEA or the UK.
+For example, some of our suppliers are based in India.

 8. Telephone call monitoring

 8.1 If you contact us by telephone we may monitor or record the call for training purposes, and to improve the quality of services that we provide to you.

 9.1 Our Sites sometimes contain links to other websites.
 If you follow these links please be aware that such sites have their own privacy policies which you should check - we don’t accept any liability for these sites or the information they collect.